1r1k3hg9f1nlwegxwgohgqfbxpbh2h

 The LGBTQ+ community has an extremely high risk of suicide.
 About 50% of the community considers suicide at some point, and for the transgender community, it is closer to 60%.
 With the love and support from a parent however, that number goes down dramatically.
 You don’t have to get it, you don’t have to understand it.
 But it’s very important to still show support.

-The best thing you can do is love and support them.
+The best thing you can do for your LGBTQ+ kid is love them.

 “We can’t protect our children, whether they are LGBTQ+ or not.
 The best thing that you can do is not to isolate them, but to love them and to support them when they experience adversity.”